kyma-project/kyma-environment-broker/docs/contributor/04-20-release.md

    iii.
 Click  **Run workflow** on the right
    iv.
 Provide a version, for example, 1.2.0
    v.
 Choose whether to bump or not to bump the security scanner config
    vi.
-Enter a number of the last k3s versions to be used for KEB chart tests or leave empty (default value is `3`)
+Enter the number of the last k3s versions to be used for KEB chart tests or leave empty (the default value is `3`)

 2. The GitHub action, defined in the [`create-release`](/.github/workflows/create-release.yaml) file, validates the release by checking if the GitHub tag already exists, if there are any old Docker images for that GitHub tag, and if merged PRs that are part of this release are labeled correctly.
 Additionally, it stops the release process if a feature has been added, but only the patch version number has been bumped up.
 3. The GitHub action asynchronously initiates unit tests, KEB chart tests.
 It also asynchronously initiates the bump of the security scanner config if you chose this option in step 1.v.
 In such a case, the GitHub action creates a PR with a new security scanner config that includes the new GitHub tag version.